Regularization (linguistics)

 Regularization is a linguistic phenomenon observed in language acquisition, language development, and language change typified by the replacement of irregular forms in morphology or syntax by regular ones.
 Examples are "gooses" instead of "geese" in child speech and replacement of the Middle English plural form for "cow", "kine", with "cows".
-Regularization is a common process in natural languages; regularized forms can replace loanword forms (such as with "cows" and "kine") or coexist with them (such as with "formulae" and "formulas" or "hepatitides" and "hepatitises").
+Regularization is a common process in natural languages; regularized forms can replace irregular ones (such as with "cows" and "kine") or coexist with them (such as with "formulae" and "formulas" or "hepatitides" and "hepatitises").

 Erroneous regularization is also called overregularization.
-In overregularization the regular ways of modifying or connecting words are mistakenly applied to words that require irregular modifications or connections.
+In overregularization, the regular ways of modifying or connecting words are mistakenly applied to words that require irregular modifications or connections.
 It is a normal effect observed in the language of beginner and intermediate language-learners, whether native-speaker children or foreign-speaker adults.
 Because most natural languages have some irregular forms, moving beyond overregularization is a part of mastering them.
-Usually learners' brains move beyond overregularization naturally, as a consequence of being immersed in the language.
+Usually, learners' brains move beyond overregularization naturally, as a consequence of being immersed in the language.

 The same person may sometimes overregularize and sometimes say the correct form.
 Native-speaker adults can overregularize, but this does not happen often.